JeremiahKaren/35percent.github.io/_posts/2019-08-05-elephant-park-final-phase-affordable-housing.md

 ## Object to MP5 - fight for 84 more affordable homes

 Lendlease's detailed MP5 H7 application is almost the final chapter in the [redevelopment of the Heygate estate](http://35percent.org/heygate-regeneration-faq/) and it allows us to evaluate what is being delivered, against what was said and what was approved by Southwark Council, back in 2013.

 It is now apparent that while Lendlease will fulfil its reduced affordable housing obligation they intend to do so by delivering fewer affordable homes.
 Lendlease has also been granted a change in the permission that has allowed them to build many more units.
 The upshot is that Lendlease has about 190 more free-market homes to sell.

-Southwark, on the other hand, neglected to secure the number of homes to be built and gave Lendlease the opportunity to build more, without getting any improvement in the affordable housing situation.
+Southwark, on the other hand, has neglected to secure the number of homes to be built and is giving Lendlease the opportunity to build more, without getting any improvement in the affordable housing situation.
 There also appears to have been no effort to take advantage of any public funding.

 This final Heygate application must be decided by the planning committee, not officers alone.
 It must ask why we are getting fewer affordable housing units than it was told to expect, while Lendlease were allowed to build more units in total.
-The committee must also ask why there have been no viability assessments or reviews since 2013 and what has been done to improve the affordable housing.
+The committee must also ask why there have been no viability reviews since 2013 and what has been done to improve the affordable housing.

-The planning committee must refuse planning permission, unless Lendlease increases the total number of affordable homes, back to the indicative 570 the planning committee approved, plus 25% of the additional 220 units it has gained over the original maximum build.
+Without a viability review, the planning committee must refuse planning permission.
+The very least Lendlease should do is increase the total number of affordable homes, back to the indicative 570 the planning committee approved, plus 25% of the additional 220 units it has gained over the original maximum build.
 This would give us a much-needed 84 affordable homes and half of these must be social rented, as Southwark's housing policy requires.

 You can __OBJECT HERE__:
 <form id="form5" action="https://thirtyfivepercent.herokuapp.com/" method="post">